Chapter 8: Advanced Techniques

 The Threaded Async

-Use threading to organize discussions.
+Use threading to organise discussions.

 In Slack: